Tekken: Blood Vengeance: Production

-Game producer oversaw the Tekken movie.
+Game producer Katsuhiro Harada oversaw the Tekken movie.

 Development of the movie started in January 2010.
-Namco's Tekken team has wanted to do a 3D movie after the creation of the CG opening for Tekken 6s scenario campaign.
-Katsuhiro Harada elaborates the success of Tekken 3 as by that installment, the team was able to create CGI scenes for every character as well as how fans demanded to know more of the cast.
-Namco could have probably made a CGI movie 15 years before the release because the studio already had the technique and the talent to do it.
-But it needed a lot of computing power and above all a lot of time and financial resources, so Namco preferred to focus on video games.
+Namco's Tekken team had wanted to do a 3D movie after the creation of the CG opening for Tekken 6s scenario campaign.
+Katsuhiro Harada explained the success of Tekken 3 by saying that by that installment, the team was able to create CGI scenes for every character as well as how fans demanded to know more of the cast.
+Namco could have made a CGI movie 15 years before the release because the studio already had the technology and the skills to do it, but it needed a lot of computing power and above all a lot of time and financial resources, so Namco preferred to focus on video games.
 It is the association with the Digital Frontier famous for developing the film Resident Evil Degeneration.
 That allowed Namco film and continue to work on our games.
 Namco was already associated with Digital Frontier during Tekken 5 and they had helped with making the CGI scenes for both the game and Tekken 6.
 Harada wanted Blood Vengeance to emulate the success of Degeneration as well the game adaptation film Final Fantasy VII Advent Children, remarking the quality of animation too.

 Director Yōichi Mōri said CG facial animations contain a lot of information, so he was worried about the post-recording.
 He wanted the visuals to illustrate the characters' personalities properly.
 Mōri requested Takayuki Takeya, who is famous designing Devilman and Kamen Rider, to redesign the Devils featured in the game to give a more "sinister yet beautiful" design the audience give a different impression from the game in order to attract more people to watch the movie.
 The role producer was given to Yoshinari Mizushima (水島能成) who has worked in the franchise since Tekken 2, while storyboard artists include Tensai Okamura, Shinji Higuchi, Masayuki Miyaji, Soichi Masui, and Kazuyoshi Katayama.
 The film was envisioned as an alternative story that happens between the events of Tekken 5 and Tekken 6.

-The Devil forms of Kazuya (left) and Jin were redesigned due the director's desire.
+The Devil forms of Kazuya (left) and Jin were redesigned at the request of the director.